TheGeekOnSkates/breakaway-basic/notes.md

 # To-do's for version 0.3

-* Also, now that our title screen is totally customizable, add a PROMPT command; this way instead of "READY." with a newline a la Commodore, you can have "]" like an Apple ][, or "Ok" like a TRS-80 Model 100 etc. :)
-* MOVE UP/DOWN/LEFT/RIGHT/HOME/END - or maybe just MOVE X Y TRUE
-* I kinda like the idea of ROW() and COLUMN() to get cursor position
-* Support for special characters like "▄" in ASC
-* Support for "string expressions" - what I mean is, "something like" + " this" + STR$(whatever the character code for "." is)
+* Add support for "string expressions" - what I mean is, "something like" + " this" + STR$(whatever the character code for "." is)
+	- I'm thinking add an is_string_expr function
+	- Once that's done, get it to work in PRINT
+	- Then, get it to work in PROMPT
+	- Then, same deal for SYS
 * When that's done, add support for case-insensitive commands (see issue #1 on GitHub)
-* POKE X Y character (right now it takes 4 lines to do this - put CHARACTER at position X, Y)
-* PEEK(X, Y) - get character at that position.
-On the other hand, what if I made the memory stack bigger?
-Then we could do not only screen "RAM" but also color "RAM" and use the rest for storing data.
-Might be nice to have an extra 64K (or 128K or whatever) just for extra data.
-* Now that I'm using is_keyword in is_var, address that bug in math.c
+* Once that's done, I'd say update the docs and call 0.3 done - it's already *way* better than 0.2!
 * Keep swatting at the buggz.
 Eventually I'll catch one. :D
 * Keep updating the docs as I go

 # Buggz! :D

 * See math.c on why I currently have to replace functions _after_ replacing variables.
 Unlike the next one, this bug makes perfect sense (all variables are letters A-Z, all BASIC functions are made up of those letters, so ROWS() becomes 0000() if I call replace_vars first.)
+* Looking at other BASICs, I notice mine doesn't show the prompt nearly often enough; like if I do "10 PRINT whatever" I get no prompt, but anything else in direct mode gives me a prompt.
+Maybe give that a closer look (take the prompts out of run_program and put them back in main or something)